 Chicken covered in sweet, spicy, and creamy bang bang sauce is a restaurant copycat dish that you will absolutely love.
 Makes a delicious dinner or appetizer and is ready in less than 15 minutes.
-We also love this Bang Bang Cauliflower for a vegetarian or plant based option.
+We also love this Bang Bang Cauliflower for a vegetarian plant-based option.

 What is bang bang chicken?

-Bang Bang Chicken is a dish that originally was a typical Chinese street food.
-Traditionally, it consisted of deep fried chicken pieces served cold with a spicy mayo sauce.
-It got its name from the bang-bang of the cleaver used by the street vendors to cut the chicken into small pieces.
+Bang Bang Chicken is a dish that originally was typical Chinese street food.
+Traditionally, it consisted of deep-fried chicken pieces served cold with a spicy mayo sauce.
+It got its name from the bang-bang of the cleaver used by street vendors to cut the chicken into small, bite sized pieces.

-In the United States, Bang Bang Chicken and Shrimp got popular at both Bonefish Grill and Cheesecake Factory.
-The Bonefish Grill version is the closest to the Chinese version with deep fried chicken covered in spicy mayo.
+In the United States, Bang Bang Chicken and Bang Bang Shrimp got popular at both Bonefish Grill and Cheesecake Factory.
+The Bonefish Grill version is the closest to the Chinese version with deep-fried chicken covered in spicy mayo.
 On the other hand, the Cheesecake Factory version is slightly different and has more of a Thai flavor profile with coconut milk and curry paste.

 How to make bang bang sauce?
 Use it on anything!

 Once you start making bang bang sauce, you will want to use it on almost anything.
-It works for chicken, shrimp, tofu, cauliflower, and is amazing on meatballs or drizzled on stir-fries and rice bowls.
+It works for chicken, shrimp, tofu, or cauliflower.
+It is also amazing on meatballs, chicken nuggets, or drizzled on stir-fries and rice bowls.
 This is enough to make a larger portion.
 You can keep it in the fridge for up to 2 weeks.